groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/net/css-handling/handle-css-content-with-prefix/_index.md

 }
 ```
 ## Conclusion
 Handling CSS content with prefixes using Groupdocs.Editor for .NET is straightforward and efficient.
-By following these steps, you can easily manage your document's stylesheets and ensure they reference the correct external resources.
+By following these steps, you can easily manage your document's stylesheets and ensure they tutorials the correct external resources.
 This tutorial has covered the essential steps to get you started, but Groupdocs.Editor for .NET offers much more.
 Explore its documentation and features to fully leverage its capabilities in your projects.
 ## FAQ's
 ### Can I use Groupdocs.Editor for .NET with other document formats?
 Yes, Groupdocs.Editor for .NET supports various document formats including PDF, Word, Excel, and more.